Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

-• Supporting airway skills such as bag mask ventilation, insertion of SGAs
+• Supporting airway skills such as bag-mask ventilation, insertion of SGAs

 • Cannulation

-• Drawing up of medication
+• Drawing up medication

 • Usual admin including admitting & discharging paperwork for perioperative care, drug charts & liaising with specialties